IEEE-PSH/hackpsh-web/README.md

-This documentation is meant for VS Code users and those unfamiliar with using GitHub.
+This documentation is meant for VS Code users and those unfamiliar with GitHub.
 # Getting Started
 ### Prerequisites
 1. Install NodeJS